-Snack attack: Eating unhealthy snack foods may affect cancer risk in patients with Lynch syndromeDecember 17th, 2012 in Cancer /
+Snack attack: Eating unhealthy snack foods may affect cancer risk in patients with Lynch syndromeDecember 17, 2012 in Medicine & Health / Cancer

 A new analysis has found that loading up on snack foods may increase cancer risk in individuals with an inborn susceptibility to colorectal and other cancers.
 Published early online in CANCER, a peer-reviewed journal of the American Cancer Society, the study suggests that an eating pattern low in snack foods could help these individuals—who have a condition called Lynch syndrome—lower their risk.